 For the final proposal, applications must be submitted electronically through the Infoready system.
 A PI must log in to complete and submit the application.
 IU authentication is required.

-Each proposal must include the components listed here.
-No other attachments are necessary or permitted.
+Each proposal must include the components listed below.

 - Proposal Cover Sheet: Generated by the online application system and completed by the PI.